 - Created a website container in GTM

-Following will detail the steps involved in attaining GDPR Compliance using GTM:
+Following will detail the steps involved in assigning different categories for different services in GTM:

 - From the GTM “Triggers” list, click “New”.